 Apple butter freezes beautifully and can be canned, as long as you stick to a recipe that's approved for canning.
-This makes it easy to stock up for the rest of the year, or to get ahead on gifts.
+It makes it easy to stock up for the rest of the year or to get ahead on gifts.

-To make apple butter, you first have to turn your apples into applesauce--peeling, coring, cooking and mashing them.
-This is the most labor-intensive part of the process, and it helps to have the right tools available.
-Apple peelers, corers, and slicers really speed up the prep work.
+To make apple butter, you first have to turn your apples into applesauce—peeling, coring, cooking, and mashing them.
+It is the most labor-intensive part of the process, and it helps to have the right tools available.
+Apple peelers, corers, and slicers speed up the prep work.

-Once the applesauce is made, you add spices and continue cooking it down, until it reaches your desired color and thickness.
-Apple butter can be made in the crockpot, in the oven or on the stovetop.
+Once the applesauce is made, add spices and continue cooking it down until it reaches your desired color and thickness.
+Apple butter can be made in the crockpot, in the oven, or on the stovetop.
 The crockpot method is recommended since it's the least work, and you're less likely to have your apple butter burn.